MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quick-start-meetings-live-events.md

 Meetings in Teams include audio, video, and screen sharing for up to 1,000 people and a view-only streaming experience for participants over 1,000.
 Participants don't need to be a member of an organization (or have a Teams account) to join a Teams meeting.
 They can join directly from the calendar invitation via the Join meeting link or call in via audio if available.

 In addition to regularly scheduled meetings, your users can create channel meetings.
-With channel meetings, everybody in a team can see there is a meeting, join the meeting, and use the meeting chat.
+With channel meetings, everybody in a team can see there's a meeting, join the meeting, and use the meeting chat.

 Meetings are generally best for situations where participants need to interact with each other via voice or chat and where multiple people may be presenting.